mattdistefano/accessibility-training/readme.md

 When navigating with a keyboard, focus determines which element will receive keyboard events (and, consequently, which element the user can interact with).
 For example, when a link has focus, a keyboard user may follow that link by clicking enter.
 Focus will be set automatically by the browser as a user tabs through elements, but it may also be set programmatically.

 Typically, developers should only manipulate focus in response to a user action that *requires* a change in focus.
-For example, clicking a button to open a dialog *should* result in a change in focus, but typing into a text field should not (unless the user is advised of this behavior in advance).
+For example, clicking a button to open a dialog *should* result in a change in focus, but typing into a text field typically *should not*.
+In both cases, the goal is the same - to keep the experience consistent and predictable.

 #### When is it necessary to manage focus?

 1. When removing or hiding an element that has focus (this includes removing an element whose descendant has focus).
 If the focused element is removed or hidden, the browser will typically revert focus back to the document or browser window, causing the user to lose their place on the page.
 If the element in question was added in response to a user action (for example, a dialog), focus should be returned to the element that initiated the action (assuming it is still in the DOM).
 2. When adding or showing an element that is intended to occlude the rest of the UI.
 For example, a modal dialog or loading overlay.
 In this scenario, in addition to shifting focus to the new element or a descendent, event handlers should intercept focus/tab key events to prevent any other elements from receiving focus.
 3. When form submission errors, focus should be moved either to a list of the errors, or the first errored field in the form.
+4. When implementing other specific UI patterns that require it (see https://www.w3.org/TR/wai-aria-practices/).

 #### When is it recommended to manage focus?

 1. When transitioning between screens in a single page application.
 This can make for a more fluid experience.
 2. When expanding a collapsible content region, focus should be shifted to the region.

+### ARIA roles, states, and properties

+TODO

 ## What are some considerations for testing?